JinyuanSun/DDGScan/README.md

 2021.10: Restart this project.
 2021.11: Added `openmm` for MDs.
 2021.12: Added `modeller` for loop modelling and args was rewritten.
+2022.03: Fixed few bugs and working on possible docker image.
 Developed this in every day 20:00 - 02:00 :cat: .
 Continuing...
 Feel free to contact with me if you have any further questions on computational enzyme designfeel free to get in touch with me: <jinyuansun98@gmail.com>.